gobijan/maverix/README.md

 ### Roadmap
 - Bugfix requests are priority one.
 - New Features will be added as far as they make sense.
-- If demand is big for responsive design I will add it.
+- If demand is high for responsive design I will add it.

 ### Bugs
 Use the [Maverix Github Issue Tracker](https://github.com/tschundeee/maverix/issues).
 You can also reach out to me at [b.rahnema@gmail.com](mailto:b.rahnema@gmail.com?subject=Maverix)

+### Feedback
+I'm always happy about feedback.